alexander-dua/y10u1/README.md

 ##### This program provides you with the principal parts, definitions, tense, voice, mood, person, and number for a Latin verb you enter.

-See comments in code for explanation as to their purpose.
+See comments in code for explanation as to the purpose of particular lines or sections.

 Requirements: Tkinter, requests, re, open_words